SSWConsulting/SSW.Rules.Content/rules/include-annual-cost/rule.md

 created: 2023-12-04T05:13:51.742Z
 guid: 0e395d2d-d76c-45f4-b5fd-fc288600d133
 ---

 When quoting prices, it's common practice to state the monthly cost.
 However, it's crucial to provide a full picture by also including the annual cost.
 The reasons:

-- **Annual Budget Planning**: It helps individuals and businesses in planning their annual budgets.
-- **Comparison Ease**: Customers can more easily compare costs with other services or products.
-- **Long-term Perspective**: It encourages customers to think about long-term costs and benefits, rather than just immediate expenses.

 <!--endintro-->

+- **Annual Budget Planning**: It helps individuals and businesses in planning their annual budgets
+- **Comparison Ease**: Customers can more easily compare costs with other services or products
+- **Long-term Perspective**: It encourages customers to think about long-term costs and benefits, rather than just immediate expenses

 ::: greybox
 AUD $150 + GST/month